coolbrg/coolbrg.github.io/_posts/2019-09-03-are-you-practicing-hadda.md

 ---

 {% include blogs/opening-para.html
             para="Whenever I am in the wilderness of my own personal space, I usually give a thought on how I as a human being survived so far in this brutal world.
-A world with lot of unknown people, known friends unkowningly betraying you in need, health or financial issues, a blurry religious or traditional conceptions which had to be followed forcefully against your inner nature etc etc. In the race of materialistic success, we have forgot our _self_ and looking for piece and happiness outside of it.
+A world with lot of unknown people, known friends unkowningly betraying you in need, health or financial issues, a blurry religious or traditional conceptions which had to be followed forcefully against your inner nature etc. <br><br>
+            Considerably, in the race of materialistic success, we have forgot our _self_ and looking for piece and happiness outside of it.
 I recommend you to give a thought to your inner self."
 %}

 {% include blogs/disclaimer.html